kubermatic/docs/content/kubermatic/v2.14/installation/logging_stack/_index.en.md

 +++

-This chapter describes how to setup the Kubermatic logging stack.
+This chapter describes how to setup the Kubermatic Kubernetes Platform(KKP) logging stack.
 It's highly recommended to install this stack on the master and all seed clusters.

 The logging stack consists of Promtail and [Grafana Loki](https://grafana.com/oss/loki/).
 Customers with more